 When he let me in on how much this gadget costs, I was less than thrilled.

-I told him to take it back because I really was able to use a broom and a dustpan or my regular, bulky vacuum cleaner.
+I told him to take it back because I didn’t want to spend that kind of money when I am perfectly capable of using a broom and a dustpan.

 Fast forward a few months, add another kid and I was ready for him to bring that vacuum back.
 I didn’t care about the price anymore.